 Sacramental preparation for First Holy Communion is a two-year program: Grades 1 & 2.
 Children from both public and Catholic schools are required to complete two years of faith formation prior to receiving First Holy Communion.

 Confirmation is normally conferred in Grade 9 and is two-year program (Grades 8 & 9) for both public and Catholic school students.
 In addition to faith formation classes, candidates in both grades are expected to complete community service and a mandatory retreat is required in the second year of preparation.

-Adult Confirmation: Any parishioner (18 and older) who has been baptized, received First Communion and attends Mass here every weekend, and who would like to be confirmed should call the rectory to make an appointment to meet with Father Costa.
+Adult Confirmation: Any parishioner (18 and older) who has been baptized, received First Communion and attends Mass here every weekend, and who would like to be confirmed should call the rectory to make an appointment to meet with a priest.

-Couples are asked to call for an appointment with the Fr.
-Costa at least eight months prior to the wedding.
+Couples are asked to call for an appointment with the priest at least eight months prior to the wedding.

 Congratulations!
 Weddings are special times for brides and grooms, for their families and friends and for their parish community.
 The new beginning, the love, the promise and hope that weddings represent make this celebration a special and grace-filled time.
 The church welcomes its members to celebrate their weddings in the Church, but marriage is such an important event in Catholic life that we understand it is more than just an event.
 You are considering one of those seven unique encounters with God that we call sacraments.

 We look forward to helping you with your wedding and welcome your questions.
 The first step in the process is very simple, contact the parish office and make an appointment to chat with the priest about your wedding plans.
 Also take time to pray about your decision to be married in the Church.
 These are grace filled times in your life and Church would be happy to help you.

 If you or someone you know are thinking about life as a priest or deacon and would like to learn more, please contact a priest or call the Diocesan Vocations Office at 508-675-1311 or email [email protected], http://www.fallrivervocations.org/